 Whether you need a professional to get your lawn mower to start truly depends on the root cause of the issue.
 Thankfully, the majority of common reasons we listed previously can all be fixed by yourself and are likely to be the reason behind your problem.

-The only item on the list of items to check when your lawn mower doesn’t start that we recommend you receive professional help for is the damaged components such as the motor and switch start.
+We recommend you receive professional help for damaged components such as the motor and starter switch.

 These components are much trickier to remove and install without proper knowledge and could result in personal injury or damage to your lawn mower if done improperly.